 2. Pier foundations

-A pier foundation is usually created by embedding concrete blocks into the ground at each corner of the container.
-Additional blocks are sometimes added in the middle to provide extra support for a large or heavy container.
+A pier foundation is usually created by embedding concrete blocks into the ground at each corner of the unit.
+Additional blocks are sometimes added in the middle to provide extra support for a large or heavy unit.
 In most cases, a pier foundation can be done DIY without the help of specialist builders.

 3. Strip foundations